pubkey/rxdb/docs-src/replication.md

         /**
          * Modifies all documents after they have been pulled
          * but before they are used by RxDB.
+         * Notice that the modifier can be called multiple times and should not contain any side effects.
          * (optional)
          */
         modifier: d => d,